oloapinivad/MiLES/README.md

 	Figures report patterns and frequencies of occurrence.
 NetCDF4 Zip data are saved.
 	*Only 4 regimes and DJF season is supported so far.*

-5. 	**Meandering Index (beta)** : following the index introduced *Di Capua and Coumou (2016)*.
-It evaluates the waviness of the atmosphere (i.e. the lenght of the longest isopleth) at a reference latitude of 60N.
-Origina 	     code can be found at https://github.com/giorgiadicapua/MeanderingIndex
+5. 	**Meandering Index (beta)** : following the index introduced by *Di Capua and Coumou (2016)*.
+It evaluates the waviness of the atmosphere (i.e. the length of the longest isopleth) at a reference latitude of 60N.
+Original code can be found at https://github.com/giorgiadicapua/MeanderingIndex

 ----------------